 Anne-Marie is a PhD-student at the School of Health and Welfare, Jönköping University, since April 2018.
 The preliminary title for her thesis is: “Co-production of Healthcare Services – Perspectives from Cardiac Care”.
 Anne-Marie uses an interactive research approach to explore how co-production of healthcare services with persons living with heart disease, their family members and healthcare professionals might play out in a Swedish cardiac care setting.
 The first study explored how a small-scale model for co-production, a Learning Café, might work.
 The second study explored the barriers to and facilitators of co-production in a Swedish cardiac care setting.
 The third study was an Experience-Based Co-Design project aimed at improving heart failure care.

 Anne-Marie was one of the speakers at International Forum Quality & Safety in Amsterdam, May 2018, giving a presentation of the first study of the thesis.
 The name of the presentation was ‘Learning Café’ Group Education Program with Atrial Fibrillation Patients – A Model for Co-production”.

-Anne-Marie completed her midway-seminar in November 2020 and is planned to defend her thesis in June 2023.Speaking seminar: Theme 2: Bringing co-production to the next level
+Anne-Marie completed her midway-seminar in November 2020 and is planned to defend her thesis in June 2023.Speaking seminar: Theme 2: Co-production in practice – moving to the next level together!